Introduction

 Token ids are unique identifiers that distinguish between different types of custom tokens.
 Custom token identifiers are globally unique across the entire network.

-Token ids are derived from a Token Manager zkApp.
-Use deriveTokenId() function to get id of a token.
+Token ids are derived from a Token Owner account.
+Use the deriveTokenId() function to get the id of a token.

 Approval mechanism

-Sending tokens between two accounts must be approved by a Token Manager zkApp.
-This can be done with approveBase() method of the custom token standard reference implementation.
+Sending tokens between two accounts must be approved by a Token Owner zkApp.
+This can be done with the approveBase() method of the custom token standard reference implementation.

 API overview